yasiryagi/helpdesk/roles/content-curators/README.md

 If you want to perform the action on a specific channel, navigate to it, and you will see the option in your browser.
 Channels can be accessed directly with the URL `https://testnet.joystream.org/#/media/channels/<n>`, where `<n>` is an integer.
 E.g. - `https://testnet.joystream.org/#/media/channels/1` for the "Staked" channel.

-The same options will be appear if you navigate to a content `entity`, added under the channel.
+The same options will appear if you navigate to a content `entity`, added under the channel.

 The UI will automatically select the appropriate key and credential, and preview the action you want to make.